PaoloSanfilippo/DiffPriv-Plpython/README.md

 ```
 ### Machine Learning Models
 Let's imagine we want to create a classifier.
 To do this we use, as training data, one of the best known and most used datasets: “iris”.
-First we create the model and store it in the default table "models".
+First we create the model and store it in the default table "models":
 ```
 insert into models values('gaussianNB_1',GaussianNB('iris','species',epsi:=0.8),'GaussianNB');
 ```
 After creating the model, you can use it to make predictions; to do this, there are two versions of the “predict” function.
-The first takes as an argument directly an array containing the values of the features.
+The first takes as an argument directly an array containing the values of the features:
 ```
 select predict(model,array[[0.5,0.5,0.5,0.5]]) from models WHERE models.model_name='gaussianNB_1';
 ```
-Or, you can pass the name of the table from which to extract the data to the function
+The second version of the function allows you to directly pass the name of the table from which to extrapolate the data:
 ```
 select predict(model,'iris_test') from models
 WHERE models.model_name='gaussianNB_1';
 ```
-The score function can be used to calculate the accuracy of the model.
+The score function can be used to calculate the accuracy of the model:
 ```
 select score(model,'iris_test','species') from models WHERE models.model_name='gaussianNB_1';
 ```
 ### PCA and Standard Scaler
 The implementation of the functions that allow the "Principal Component Analysis" and the "Standard Scaler" follow the same pattern.
 These functions receive a series of parameters and create new tables containing:
--PCA: n new features, with n parameter given.
+- PCA: n new features, with n parameter given.
--Standard Scaler: The original features to which scaling has been applied.
+- Standard Scaler: The original features to which scaling has been applied.

-Let's imagine we want to reduce the dimensional space of the iris dataset in a differentially private way, and save the result in the new table named “iris_pca”.
+Let's imagine we want to reduce the dimensional space of the iris dataset in a differentially private way, and save the result in the new table named “iris_pca”:
 ```
 select PCA(2,'iris','iris_pca',epsi:=0,8);
 ```